 Wander around the iconic stupas at the largest Buddhist temple in the world

-After a good night's sleep and a full breakfast at your hotel, your family will be ready to head out of town to one of Java's most awe-inspiring ancient places, Borobudur, the world's largest Buddhist temple.
-The UNESCO World Heritage Site dates back to the eighth and ninth centuries, and there are more than 500 Buddha statues to explore.
-You and your kids will enjoy climbing the steps for impressive views of the surrounding jungle, farmland, and villages.
-Look for Indonesian school groups visiting who like to practice their English, and encourage your kids to chat with them.
+After a good night's sleep, your family will be ready to head out of town to one of Java's most awe-inspiring ancient places: Borobudur.
+This UNESCO World Heritage Site (and the world's largest Buddhist temple) dates back to the eighth and ninth centuries, and the kids will love racing each other to the top for views of the surrounding jungle, farmland, and villages.
+Indonesian school groups often visit the site and like to practice their English, so little ones might also make some new friends along the way.

 Next, a driver will take you to the nearby village of Candi Rejo.
-During the visit, you'll see how Indonesian villagers live, take a bicycle or horse ride (depending on the ages and abilities of your kids), learn how krupuk (crackers) are made, and visit a local school.
-You'll also be introduced to gamelan music, a style of traditional Indonesian percussion, which will repeatedly provide a melodic backdrop to your travels in Java.
-Refuel with a local lunch with your guide before returning to Yogyakarta.
+During the visit, you'll see how Indonesian villagers live, take a bicycle or horseback ride (depending on the ages and abilities of your kids), learn how to make krupuk (crackers), and visit a local school.
+You'll also be introduced to gamelan music, a style of traditional Indonesian percussion that will often provide a melodic backdrop to your travels in Java.
+Refuel with a local lunch with your guide before returning to Yogyakarta in the afternoon.

 Day 3: Chocolate Tasting, Puppet & Batik Workshop